via-edge-ai/meta-mediatek-bsp/README.md

 The layer is defining the following custom MACHINE_FEATURES:
 * `vesper-hat`: Enable the use of the vesper audio hat for the i300 pumpkin board.

-## Known issues

-* On Windows 10, and possibly other version of windows, the ECM gadget is not well supported, to fix it you can set the USB_GADGET_FUNCTION to `rndis`, see `local.conf options` for more details.